-Some vape cartridges contain cutting agents that are similar to those used in e-cigarettes to change the intensity of the vapor cloud and mouthfeel of the cartridge.
+Some THC vape juice contains cutting agents similar to those used in e-cigarettes, added to improve vape cloud production and the mouthfeel of the cartridge.
 The most common cutting agents include polyethylene glycol (PEG), propylene glycol (PG) and vegetable glycerin (VG).

-Polyethylene glycol has many medical, commercial and industrial applications and is used as a cutting agent in vape liquids to maintain an evenly mixed product that produces some vapor cloud.
+Polyethylene glycol has many medical, commercial and industrial applications and is used as a cutting agent in vape liquids to maintain an evenly mixed product that increases overall vapor production.

 Propylene glycol is a binding agent that blends with solvents for use in food, hygiene, industrial and lab applications.
 It’s a common cutting agent in “hash oil” vape pen liquids due to its promotion of even draws.

 Vegetable glycerin is used as a preservative in the food, pharmaceutical, bath and body and e-cigarette industries, among others.
 Vegetable glycerin is used in vape liquids to create large vapor clouds.